GMLC-TDC/HELICS/docs/user-guide/program_termination.md

 ### Some modifying flags

-Setting the `helics_terminate_on_error` flag to true will escalate any local error into global one and terminate the co-simulation.
+Setting the `helics_terminate_on_error` flag to true will escalate any local error into a global one and terminate the co-simulation.
 This includes any mismatched configuration or other local issues.

 ## Comments